omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 This module triggers these events during the composition of certain IIIF Presentation resources (manifest, canvas, collection, etc.).
 Use the event's `getTarget()` method to get the current controller.

-### IIIF Presentation v2

-These events are available for version 2 of the IIIF Presentation API.

-- `iiif_presentation.2.media.canvas`
-    Triggered after composing a media canvas array.
-To modify the canvas, handlers may modify the `canvas` parameter and set it back to the event.
-    - `canvas`: The canvas array
-    - `canvas_type`: The canvas type service object
-    - `media_id`: The media ID
-- `iiif_presentation.2.item.manifest`
-    Triggered after composing an item manifest array.
-To modify the manifest, handlers may modify the `manifest` parameter and set it back to the event.
-    - `manifest`: The manifest array
-    - `item_id`: The item ID
-- `iiif_presentation.2.item.collection`
-    Triggered after composing an item collection array.
-To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
-    - `collection`: The collection array
-    - `item_ids`: The item IDs in the collection
-- `iiif_presentation.2.item_set.collection`
-    Triggered after composing an item set collection array.
-To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
-    - `collection`: The collection array
-    - `item_set_id`: The item set ID
-- `iiif_presentation.2.item_set.collections`
-    Triggered after composing an item set collections array.
-To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
-    - `collection`: The collection array
-    - `item_set_ids`: The item set IDs in the collection

 ### IIIF Presentation v3

 These events are available for version 3 of the IIIF Presentation API.